Former Baton Rouge Police officer wanted in case of abandoned box of guns meant for evidence

 The items were traced and were supposed to have been in Baton Rouge Police evidence.

-Chief Corcoran said an arrest is imminent and said he and Baton Rouge Police are expecting to have a news conference – possibly early this week.
+Chief Corcoran said an arrest is imminent and said he and Baton Rouge Police are expecting to have a news conference at 3:30 p.m.
+Monday.

 Trending News